Jord-Gui/serverless-api-leveraging-aws-services/README.md

 npm install
 ```

+### 3. Configure your AWS environment
+In `bin/serverless-api-leveraging-aws-services.ts`, follow the comments to configure the AWS environment for
+the CDK stack

-### 3. Bootstrap your AWS environment
+### 4. Bootstrap your AWS environment (if necessary)
-Before deploying for the first time, bootstrap the CDK in your AWS account if necessary:
+Before deploying for the first time, bootstrap the CDK in your AWS account:

 ```bash
 cdk bootstrap